hayden-droid/waybackpack/README.md

   --user-agent USER_AGENT
                         The User-Agent header to send along with your requests to the Wayback Machine.
-If possible, please include the phrase 'waybackpack' and your email address.
+If possible, please include the phrase 'memeitizer' and your email address.
 That way, if you're battering their servers, they know who to contact.
-Default: 'waybackpack'.
+Default: 'memeitizer'.
   --follow-redirects    Follow redirects.
   --uniques-only        Download only the first version of duplicate files.
   --collapse COLLAPSE   An archive.org `collapse` parameter.
 Cf.: https://gith